alexk-1998/UofWRoverLICameras/README.md

 # Build
 Clone the repository, a `Makefile` is provided that allows both executables to be built by running the command:
 ```
-make
-make install
+make && make install
 ```
 from the root of the cloned repository directory.
-There will be resultant executables in the base of the repository, as well as symbolic links in the user home folder ~.
+The executables are not installed system wide, ```make install``` only creates symbolic links in the user home folder.
+So, the executables can be ran from the base of the repository or the user home folder after install.
+The ```Makefile``` can easily be adjusted to change this behaviour.

 # Run
 Both executables are intended to be ran from the command line.
 Either executable can be ran with default options by calling